CueChaotic/Django_Capstone_Project_Quotient/README.md

 ## Feature overview

-The current build has the following very surface-level features built using Django:
+The current build has the following features built using Django:
 * Landing page, with a brief introduction to the "company".
-* New user registration
+* Functional new user registration.
-* User login and authentication (Username and Password)
+* Functional user login and authentication (Username and Password).
-* Forum where users may post new discussion topics are add commentary to existing topics.
+* Functional forum where users may post new discussion topics are add commentary to existing topics.
-* A non-functional store page Working links to all of the above
+* A non-functional store page.
+* Working links to all of the above.

 NOTE: All the imagery is AI-generated (including the logo), massive thanks to ChatGPT for all its hard work in that respect, you made me proud.

 ## Installation

-No installation required.
-See *Usage* below
+ **1. Building the site**
+   1.1
+   1.2 wadawd
+   1.3

 ## Usage